 September 27-29, 2013 (North Bay)

-When the parents drop off their sons on Friday night they will be strongly encouraged by our staff to attend the Ultimate Parenting Weekend, which starts on Saturday and finishes on Sunday, before the YMUW ends.
-When parents attend the UPW at the same time their sons attend the YMUW, their family has a much greater chance of transforming their household into a place of respectful and resourceful relationships, founded on cooperation rather than competition.
+When the parents drop off their sons on Friday night they will be strongly encouraged by our staff to attend the Challenging Teenage Sons, which starts on Saturday and finishes on Sunday, before the YMUW ends.
+When parents attend the CTS at the same time their sons attend the YMUW, their family has a much greater chance of transforming their household into a place of respectful and resourceful relationships, founded on cooperation rather than competition.

 The young men form teams and select their team leaders.
 Everyone participates in the fire lighting ceremony, sharing the experience of awe and reverence for this great mystery of life.
 We end the evening by practicing the values of Gallantry and Humor with late night competitions and fun.